 Backyard Chickens - State of Wisconsin Department of Agriculture, Trade, and Consumerism (DATCP), contains information about poultry husbandry, legal requirements for owning poultry, and food processing rules.

-Keeping Backyard Poultry - CDC, includes information on reducing the likelihood of a Salmonella infection while raising backyard poultry.
+Keeping Backyard Poultry - Centers for Disease Control and Prevention (CDC), includes information on reducing the likelihood of a Salmonella infection while raising backyard poultry.

 Healthy People Healthy Pets - CDC, contains information on the health benefits of pets and disease risks.